-Kids are eating more sweets than ever and some parents fear their child is developing a sugar addiction.
-Learn how to handle your child’s love of sweets and keep a healthy balance to his diet.
+If your child is constantly craving sugar, you may be worried.
+Yes, kids are eating more sweets than ever.
+It’s true, some parents fear their child is developing a sugar addiction.
+Learn why kids love sweets, how to handle your child’s love of sweet foods, and how you can keep a healthy balance to his diet.

 My Child is Constantly Craving Sugar